rebeccafennelly/mealworm-repo/README.md

 ### Search functionality

-- In Dashboard use the feedback panel to nudge the user to search for recipes
 - Add state & setState logic into App.jsx for searchText
 - Pass the setState from App into NavBar and then into SearchBar so when the user types into the input field it updates the state in App.jsx (check react devtools)
-- Pass the searchText down into Dashboard and use to filter the recipes in recipes.js
+- Pass the searchText down into Routes, then Dashboard and use to filter the recipes in recipes.js
 - If there are no matches show the feedback panel else show the matching recipes

 ### Adding to favourites